pola-rs/polars/docs/user-guide/migration/pandas.md

 )
 ```

-If we do this in polars, we would create 3 `with_column` contexts, that forces Polars to run the 3 pipes sequentially,
+If we do this in polars, we would create 3 `with_columns` contexts, that forces Polars to run the 3 pipes sequentially,
 utilizing zero parallelism.

 The way to get similar abstractions in polars is creating functions that create expressions.